Brothers Osborne: 2013–2016: Career rise and Pawn Shop

 In 2013, Brothers Osborne released their debut single titled "Let's Go There."
 The uptempo song became a minor hit, reaching the top 40 hit on the Billboard Hot Country Songs chart.
-Its limited radio success enforced their record label's decision to not release an album.
+Its limited radio success led their record label to hold off on releasing a full album.
 The song was followed in 2014 by the single "Rum."
 It reached a similar Billboard chart position, which continued to halt an official album release from EMI.
 Instead, the label released a self-titled extended play later that year.
 The EP reached the top 25 of the Billboard Top Country Albums list and contained five tracks (including their 2014 single).
 Following its release, several music journalists named the pair on new artists lists, such as "Best of What's Next" or "Ones to Watch."
 Hannah Smith of Vinyl magazine praised the project and anticipated future success for the pair: "Brothers Osborne is a duo who are redefining the lines and following in the footsteps of trailblazers who have launched a revolution with their distinct music."

 Their third single "Stay a Little Longer" was issued in 2015.
 The song was originally included on their 2014 EP, but was re-recorded for the single release.
 "Stay a Little Longer" became the duo's first major hit, reaching the top five of the Billboard country chart.
 Its success led to the release of their first full-length album titled Pawn Shop (2016).
-The album contained material mostly penned by John and T.J.
-Osborne.
+The album contained material mostly penned by John and TJ Osborne.
 It also featured vocal collaborations with Lee Ann Womack.
 Pawn Shop peaked at number three on the Billboard country albums chart and number 17 on the Billboard 200.
 Pawn Shop received four stars from Allmusic's Stephen Thomas Erlewine who called it "busy, but never overstuffed."
 Andrew Unterberger of Spin commented that the album was "setting the bar for the genre in 2016."
 Two additional singles were spawned following the record's release that later became hits: "21 Summer" and "It Ain't My Fault."
 The commercial success led the brothers to win five industry awards.
 Both the Academy of Country Music and Country Music Association named them as Vocal Duo of the Year in both 2016 and 2017, with the latter association also awarding New Vocal Duo in 2016.
 Also in 2016, the brothers co-wrote and sang on the track "Good at Tonight" on David Nail's album Fighter.
 This song was also released as a single, charting at number 52 on Country Airplay late in the year.